DanHodges/TheologicalDictionary/lamb-of-god.md

 # Lamb Of God
-Definition of Lamb Of God coming soon.
+The definition of Lamb Of God is coming soon!